AStA-TU-Darmstadt/studi-mat/README.md

-## The studi-mat has the following featurews implemented:
+## The studi-mat has the following features implemented:

 - load data via .csv
  - the .csv contains: Short Name of the question, names and abreviations of the groups, statements in long form, rating of the groups for each statement and a short explanation of each group for each statement.